sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/configuration/outputs/http-client.md

   - _timestamp_unix$
 ```

-### `dump_request_log_level`
+### dump_request_log_level

-EXPERIMENTAL: Optionally set a level at which the request and response payload of each request made will be logged.
+Optionally set a level at which the request and response payload of each request made will be logged.

 Type: `string`